• Skip to main content

 • 0

 I had never even considered a plan.
 I overthink everything else my kids do.
-What school they attend, what they eat, what electives they take in school.
+What school they attend, what they eat, and what electives they take in school.
 Somehow this important part of their lives was pretty much ignored.
 Now looking back, it seems so…dumb.

 As my friend pointed out, there are a lot of sports that could be great fit for my daughter that she might enjoy a lot more than soccer.
 But how would we know if she wasn’t ever exposed to them?
 We likely would have stumbled upon the mainstream sports, but what about the many other incredible ones we didn’t know anything about?
 My kids weren’t going to happen upon a lacrosse or a water polo pickup game in the neighborhood.
 I realized it was on our shoulders, as parents, to help them find a good fit.

-My friend’s husband is a die hard soccer fan, but he didn’t think his son had the right build for soccer.
+My friend’s husband is a die-hard soccer fan, but he didn’t think his son had the right build for soccer.
 So they researched and explored other options.
 They knew their plan might change or get altered based on their child’s likes and dislikes as he grew, but they also weren’t going to leave it up in the air.
-Today, he is an extremely successful water polo player, at a top club, and he loves his sport.
+Today, he is an extremely successful water polo player at a top club, and he loves his sport.

-It doesn’t just end once your child decides on a sport.
-You need to work backwards by first asking…What is the end goal?
-For some, it will be just fun and in that case, there doesn’t need to be much planning.
+It doesn’t end once your child decides on a sport.
+You need to work backward by first asking…What is the end goal?
+For some, it will be just fun, and in that case, there doesn’t need to be much planning.
 For others, with kids that might want to play in high school or even college, then start there and work back.
 What club or school is best suited to their sport?
 Some middle schools have clubs that feed into high schools.
-Find one that has a quality program in your sport or a great coach and again, work backwards.
-Another way to plan ahead is to look into a good comPipe Polo fixed
+Find one that has a quality program in your sport or a great coach, and again, work backward.
+Another way to plan ahead is to look into a good complimentary second sport.
+Water polo, for example, has a lot of underwater wrestling involved, so Jiu-Jitsu is a great addition to a training program for a water polo player.
+Lots of soccer players run track for speed training, and basketball and volleyball have a lot of similar vertical jumping that is good cross-training.
+There are also sports that can help with court/field vision and reaction time.
+These are all points to consider when making a plan.

 I really appreciate my friend for opening my eyes a few years back.
-If it wasn’t for our talk, my daughter may still be playing soccer and we’d both be wondering why it wasn’t much fun.
-Instead I have an enthusiastic water polo player who is passionate about her sport!
+If it wasn’t for our talk, my daughter may still be playing soccer, and we’d both be wondering why it wasn’t much fun.
+Instead, I have an enthusiastic water polo player who is passionate about her sport!

 3 Things You Need To Know Before Your Athlete Returns To Youth Sports